Campaign of the Month: June 2014

 "Maybe the Dingoes ate your BattleMech?"

-The Iron Dingoes were primarily built from common models of BattleMechs found in the Marik periphery during the late 3rd Succession War, though a few models of heavier Star League era Mechs have appeared among them.
-Presently the unit is made-up of heavy-
+The Iron Dingoes were originally built from common models of BattleMechs found in the Marik periphery during the late Third (3rd) Succession War, though a few models of heavier Star League era Mechs have appeared among them.
+Presently the unit is made-up of heavy- and assault-rated Mecha, often cobbled together from salvage, and often sport modifications to make them less reliant on ammunition supplies, with improved land speed, armor loads and jump jets.
+Recent battle experience has made some of the unit respectable pilots.

-The unit also has broken several of its commands into separate components, * “The Cerberus Command” for base and asset security, and * “The Dead Man’s Hand” and * “The Fold Fiends” as its reserve strike forces for operations requiring more than their standard line Mechs and Recon force.
-Numerous independent infantry battalions also fill a variety of garrison assignments.
-Traditionally, the two supporting mixed-arms commands alternate to deploy as either landhold security at * Landhold : Garrison, or deploy somewhere for a year or more under mercenary contractors doing garrison, cadre or similar work.
-Dingoes battalions traditionally work for the various Peripery powers, the Taurian Concordat, or House Davion. * “The Dingo Pack” consists of the Dingoes’ logistics and support personnel, and also provides a home for most of its AsTechs and Dependents.
+Numerous independent infantry battalions and other military formations also fill a variety of garrison and cadre assignments.
+Traditionally, the two supporting mixed-arms commands alternate to deploy as either landhold security at Garrison, or deploy somewhere for a year or more under mercenary contractors doing garrison, cadre or similar work.
+Dingoes forces have traditionally worked for the various Peripery powers, the Taurian Concordat, or House Davion. * “The Dingo Pack” consists of the Dingoes’ logistics and support personnel, and also provides a home for most of its AsTechs and employed Dependents.

-Captain Jessa Dajus-Marik “Dragonfly”, holds a unique position in the unit.
+Major Jessa Dajus-Marik “Dragonfly”, holds a unique position in the unit.
 As a former Staff officer with the 3rd Marik Militia, her loyalty to “The Cause” was undisputed, though exactly how she wound-up alive in prison with the 13th Provisional Company staff is unknown.
-She acts as the Colonel’s “sounding board” for ideas and strategy, taking care of administrative matters for the unit and being the first person prospective employers meet to discuss terms, before being handed over to the appropriate personnel for contract negotiation or other unit matters.
+She acts as the Senior Colonel’s “sounding board” for ideas and strategy, taking care of administrative matters for the unit as a whole and being the first person prospective employers meet to discuss terms, before being handed over to the appropriate personnel for contract negotiation or other unit matters.
 Her year in prison on System – Pilpala has dampened her personality, and she is known to suffer intense nightmares on some nights.
 She directly commands * “The Dingoes’ Fangs”, as well as its “Battlefield Intelligence” division.

 Line MechWarrior Field Kit

 The Dingoes employ highly unusual tactics, a remnant of their chaotic origins from disparate commands.

-“Pack Mates” : Iron Dingoes Mechs are traditionally clustered into pairs, though increasingly larger operations have required them to add reserve pilots to bolster their strength and form into more formal lances during large-scale operations.
+“Pack Mates” : Iron Dingoes Mechs are traditionally associated as pairs, though increasingly larger operations have required them to add reserve pilots to bolster their strength and form into more formal lances during large-scale operations.
 Though they still tend to fight as pairs, the use of a formal lance structure has strengthened their tactics in allowing greater role-specific tasking of targets, based on movement speed and jump capability, along with weapons-ranges.

 “Opportunity Knocks” : While they might gang up to take down more powerful opponents, they quickly switch to another target as opportunity allows.
 Although veterans of BattleMech warfare might claim the tactic is inefficient, it has yet to fail in practice.
 The unit seems loyal to each other, a bond forged early in their bid for common survival.